iamchrissmith/token-challenge/README.md

 Update the smart contracts to allow for pausing and unpausing the token contract.
 You should think through which methods such a contract should have, security implications (i.e. who can pause/unpause) and make sure that your code is adequately tested.
 The code provided is only a foundation for this exercise, you should review it and make it your own.

+Once in place, make a very simple webpage that allows appropriate user to pause or unpause the contract.

 Submit a PR to the repo when done.